-Many of the sites are free to visit, some charge a small entrance fee.
+Many of the places are free to visit, some charge a small entrance fee.
 For each site a brief history is given and a summary of what remains today.
-Where to park is also mentioned, as are other historical sites nearby.
+Where to park is also mentioned, as are other historical places of interest nearby.

-Click on the historical time period that interests you on the header menu above and this will lead to a list of all the sites from that period that the blog covers to date.
+Click on the historical time period that interests you on the header menu above and this will lead to a list of all the sites from that period that the website covers to date.
 The most recent blog posts can be seen on the ‘What’s New’ page.
 The ‘Lancashire Links’ page gives links to many of the local history and archaeology groups throughout the region, and local museums.

-Our other website we are currently working on is Lancashire at War.
+Our other website is Lancashire at War.
 This covers the hidden history of war sites in Lancashire, and can be found at www.lancashireatwar.co.uk.
 Richard is the lead author on Lancashire at War.